 2. Bee-autiful Day

-A bumblebee themed birthday party lends itself to bright colorful decor.
+A bumblebee themed birthday party lends itself to bright colorful decor, and it’s one of the easiest one year old birthday themes to plan, as this setup uses simple colors and widely available decor.
 Hang yellow balloons and streamers and fill the room with sunflowers.
 Making the space feel on theme will be easy, just source plates, cups, paper florals and anything else you can find in yellow and black!

 Hang a bumble-bee pinata for any older kids (or even parents) in attendance, and head to Pinterest to find honey-flavored recipes to incorporate into the day.
 Hiring a sugar cookie artist to make bumblebee cookies can be great favors for your guests, both kids and grown-ups alike!